-Governmental Funds:
+1. Governmental Funds:

-The focus of the governmental funds' measurement (in the fund statements) is upon determination of financial position (sources, uses, and balances of financial resources) rather than upon net income.
+The focus of the governmental funds' measurement (in the fund statements) is upon determination of financial position (sources, uses and balances of financial resources) rather than upon net income.
 The following is a description of the governmental funds of the Town:

-Major Fund
+Major Funds

-a.
+- a.
 The General Fund is the general operating fund of the Town.
-It is used to account for all financial resources except those required to be accounted for in another fund.
+It is used to account for all financial resources except those required to be accounted for in another fund. - b.
+The Road Project Fund uses bond proceeds from the Maine Municipal Bond Bank for road projects, which consists of paving and/or overlay of the pavement on certain roads.